TheGenesisCoin/GenesisCoin/README.md

 <b>--Flexible--</b>

 Genesis Coin can be used as a currency to purchase goods, traded on exchanges or used as an investment.
+Genesis is also a forum where newcomers and veterans of cryptocurrency can come together and earn Genesis Coins by being active and positively contributing to the community.

 Contract Address: 0x9dfe4643C04078a46803edCC30a3291b76d4c20c

+Website: www.GenesisCoin.io

+Genesis Forum: www.TheGenesisForum.com